-- If Continental chooses to enter into a leveraged lease financing with respect to an Aircraft, the Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement, a Lease and a Leased Aircraft Indenture (among other documents) relating to the financing of such Leased Aircraft. - If Continental chooses to enter into a secured debt financing with respect to an Aircraft, the Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement and an Owned Aircraft Indenture relating to the financing of such Owned Aircraft.
+- o If Continental chooses to enter into a leveraged lease financing with respect to an Aircraft, the Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement, a Lease and a Leased Aircraft Indenture (among other documents) relating to the financing of such Leased Aircraft. - o If Continental chooses to enter into a secured debt financing with respect to an Aircraft, the Note Purchase Agreement provides for the relevant parties to enter into a Participation Agreement and an Owned Aircraft Indenture relating to the financing of such Owned Aircraft.

-The description of such financing agreements in this $\ensuremath{\mathsf{Prospectus}}\xspace$ Supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
+The description of such financing agreements in this Prospectus Supplement is based on the forms of such agreements annexed to the Note Purchase Agreement.
 However, the terms of the financing agreements actually entered into may differ from the forms of such agreements and, consequently, may differ from the description of such agreements contained in this Prospectus Supplement.
-In the case of a Leased Aircraft, this is because a third party -- the owner participant that will be the beneficial owner of the Leased Aircraft (the "Owner Participant") -- will provide a portion of the financing of such Aircraft and may request changes.
+In the case of a Leased Aircraft, this is because a third party--the owner participant that will be the beneficial owner of the Leased Aircraft (the "Owner Participant")--will provide a portion of the financing of such Aircraft and may request changes.
 Although such changes are permitted, under the Note Purchase Agreement the terms of such agreements are required (i) to contain the Mandatory Document Terms and (ii) not to vary the Mandatory Economic Terms.
 In addition, Continental will be obligated to certify to the Trustees that any such modifications do not materially and adversely affect the Certificateholders.
 Continental must also obtain written confirmation from each Rating Agency that the use of financing agreements modified in any material respect from the forms attached to the Note Purchase Agreement would not result in a withdrawal, suspension or downgrading of the ratings of any Class of Certificates.
-See "Description of the Certificates -- Obligation to Purchase Equipment Notes".
+See "Description of the Certificates--Obligation to Purchase Equipment Notes".
 Each Owner Participant will be required to satisfy certain requirements, including having a minimum combined capital and surplus or net worth.

-Equipment notes will be issued in up to five series with respect to each Aircraft (the "Series A-1 Equipment Notes", the "Series A-2 Equipment Notes", the "Series B Equipment Notes", the "Series C-1 Equipment Notes", the "Series C-2 Equipment Notes", and, collectively, the "Equipment Notes").
-Continental may elect to issue a sixth series of Equipment Notes with respect to an Aircraft (the "Series D Equipment Notes"), which will be funded from sources other than this Offering.
-See "Description of the Certificates -- Possible Issuance of Class D Certificates".
-The Equipment Notes with respect to each Leased Aircraft will be issued under a separate Leased Aircraft Indenture between First Security Bank, National Association, as owner trustee of a trust for the benefit of the Owner Participant who will be the beneficial owner of such Aircraft (each, an "Owner Trustee"), and Wilmington Trust Company, as indenture trustee thereunder (each, a "Leased Aircraft Trustee").
-The Equipment Notes with respect to each Owned Aircraft will be issued under a separate Owned Aircraft Indenture between and "Owned Aircraft Trustee" and, together with the other

-Owned Aircraft Trustees and the Leased Aircraft Trustees, the "Loan Trustees").
+Equipment Notes will be issued in up to four series with respect to each Aircraft (the "Series A-1 Equipment Notes", the "Series A-2 Equipment Notes", the "Series A-2 Equipment Notes", the "Series C Equipment Notes", and, collectively, the "Equipment Notes").
+Continental may elect to issue a fifth series of Equipment Notes with respect to an Aircraft (the "Series D Equipment Notes"), which will be funded from sources other than this Offering.
+See "Description of the Certificates--Possible Issuance of Class D Certificates".
+The Equipment Notes with respect to each Leased Aircraft will be issued under a separate Leased Aircraft Indenture between Wells Fargo Bank Northwest, National Association (formerly known as First Security Bank, National Association), as owner trustee of a trust for the benefit of the Owner Participant who will be the beneficial owner of such Aircraft Indenture between deach Queen A "Leased Aircraft will be issued under a separate Owned Aircraft Indenture between Continental and Wilmington Trust Company, as indenture trustee thereunder (each, an "Leased Aircraft will be issued under a separate Owned Aircraft Indenture between Continental and Wilmington Trust Company, as indenture trustee thereunder (each, an "Owned Aircraft Trustee" and, together with the other Owned Aircraft Trustees and the Leased Aircraft Trustees, the "Loan Trustees").
 The Indentures will not provide for defeasance, or discharge upon deposit of cash or certain obligations of the United States, notwithstanding the description of defeasance in the Prospectus.